ToadResearch/MedSchool/mcp_demo/README.md

 **Option A — Use the interactive API REPL:**

 Run `repl.py` with your provider of choice.
+Any OpenAI-compatible API endpoint should work.

 ```sh
 # Cerebras